Concepts¶

 Pinned is an explicit stability anchor: useful when you're mid-migration and want to lock the projection to a specific version while you validate behavior, or when you intentionally need to fall behind a CRD upgrade.

-Preferred (<group>/*) is the default recommendation for sources outside the core group, and especially valuable for CRD sources.
-It follows the cluster: when a CRD author promotes v1beta1 → v1 and stops serving v1beta1, projection picks up the new preferred version on the next reconcile rather than failing with SourceResolutionFailed and garbage-collecting your destinations.
-The same form works for any named group — apps/*, networking.k8s.io/*, example.com/*.
+Preferred (no version) follows the cluster: when a CRD author promotes v1beta1 → v1 and stops serving v1beta1, projection picks up the new preferred version on the next reconcile rather than failing with SourceResolutionFailed and garbage-collecting your destinations.
+The same form works for any group — core, apps, networking.k8s.io, example.com.
+For core sources the preferred version is always v1, so the resolved GVR is stable in practice.

 The resolved version is reported in the SourceResolved condition message (kubectl describe projection), so you can always answer "which version is this currently on?" without operator log access.